2001 statue dedicated to Army Chaplain, Father Emil J. Kapaun

 The first floor of the parsonage at St. John Nepomucene Catholic Church in Pilsen, Kansas houses a museum devoted to Father Emil Kapaun.
 It is open for tours by appointment, along with the beautiful, adjacent church.
 Tours can be arranged in advance by calling the church office at (620) 382-3369.

-Emil Joseph Kapaun was born near Pilsen, Kansas in April 20 1916 (Maundy Thursday) and grew up in Pilsen.
+Emil Joseph Kapaun was born near Pilsen, Kansas on April 20, 1916 (Maundy Thursday) and grew up in Pilsen.
 He was ordained in 1940 and was appointed as the assistant Priest at St. John Nepomucene Catholic Church.

 On November 1, as Chinese Communist Forces viciously attacked friendly elements, Chaplain Kapaun calmly walked through withering enemy fire in order to provide comfort and medical aid to his comrades and rescue friendly wounded from no-man's land.
 Though the Americans successfully repelled the assault, they found themselves surrounded by the enemy.
 Facing annihilation, the able-bodied men were ordered to evacuate.
 However, Chaplain Kapaun, fully aware of his certain capture, elected to stay behind with the wounded.
 After the enemy succeeded in breaking through the defense in the early morning hours of November 2, Chaplain Kapaun continually made rounds, as hand-to-hand combat ensued.
 As Chinese Communist Forces approached the American position, Chaplain Kapaun noticed an injured Chinese officer amongst the wounded and convinced him to negotiate the safe surrender of the American Forces.
 Shortly after his capture, Chaplain Kapaun, with complete disregard for his personal safety and unwavering resolve, bravely pushed aside an enemy soldier preparing to execute Sergeant First Class Herbert A. Miller.
 Not only did Chaplain Kapaun's gallantry save the life of Sergeant Miller, but also his unparalleled courage and leadership inspired all those present, including those who might have otherwise fled in panic, to remain and fight the enemy until captured.